 Performance Objective: To ensure the health and wellbeing of Early Head Start staff and families being served.
-There is a policy in place regards to Head Lice.

-- 1.0 In the home where there is a suspected case of head lice, the Parent Educator will assist the family in determining if the problem is lice and share information on treatment options and home cleaning.
+- 1. In the home where there is a suspected case of head lice, the Parent Educator will assist the family in determining if the problem is lice and share information on treatment options and home cleaning.
 The home visit will continue with a focus on treating the lice problem.
-In the home that has a case of head lice (enrolled child, sibling, or adult) that is under treatment, the home visit will take place as scheduled as long as there are no live lice present. - 2.0 It is the parent/guardians responsibility to begin treatment in a timely manner.
+In the home that has a case of head lice (enrolled child, sibling, or adult) that is under treatment, the home visit will take place as scheduled as long as there are no live lice present. - 2.
+It is the parent/guardians responsibility to begin treatment in a timely manner. - 3.
+Participation in 1st Step events will cease until there are no live lice present.